radicalandprimal/n-client/README.md

 # n-client

+> :warning: the code contains copenheimer-specific code so make a pr if u want that removed

+credit to <https://github.com/hazelwhitlock> for the intial leak of n client.

-> found this jar on some discord server and made it compilable
+> i found this jar on some discord server and made it compilable

-> credit to <https://github.com/hazelwhitlock> for the intial leak of n client.

 N Client for Meteor Client 1.20.1